 Initially founded as a major in performance art and video, New Genres quickly expanded to also encompass site specificity, social practices, and other trans-disciplinary media and approaches.

-New Genres courses are post-studio laboratories for experimentation and discovery, in which student-artists are challenged to respond to society and culture by identifying the best means of expression for each individual work.
+New Genres courses are post-studio laboratories for experimentation and discovery, in which students are challenged to respond to society and culture by identifying the best means of expression for each individual work.
 Dialogue and discussion are key tools in the advancement of ideas that become manifest in the form of the work.

 New Genres resources include shared spaces throughout campus: studio/performance spaces/classrooms with Internet connection; video,VHS, miniDV, and U-matic video formats; the latest digital cameras; editing rooms; AVID video editing and Final Cut Pro stations; an audio editing room; a dub room; and a computer lab with the latest digital technologies and software.
 Students also have access to a fully equipped lighting studio with green-screen (studio X).